MultiSafepay/docs/content/my-account/payment-methods.md

     - A specific site, go to **Website settings**, and click the relevant site.
 4. Select the checkbox for the relevant payment method, and then click **Save changes**.

+> 💬  Support
-If the payment method isn't visible in your dashboard, email <integration@multisafepay.com>
+> If the payment method isn't visible in your dashboard, email <integration@multisafepay.com>

 </details>